InstagramScheduling

 • Cannot add Instagram music or trending audio (these are app-only features)

-Workaround: Edit your Reel in the Instagram app, export it, then upload to Meta Business Suite for scheduling.
+Workaround: Edit your Reel in the Instagram app with trending audio, export it, then upload to Meta Business Suite for scheduling.
+The audio is baked into the video file.
+If you don't have original footage, you can use high-quality free stock video for your background.

 Third-party tools like PostEverywhere work the same way but add batch upload, cross-platform posting, and unified calendars.

-How to Schedule Instagram Posts From Desktop (Free)
+How to Schedule Instagram Reels From Desktop (Free)

 Instagram's native scheduler is called Meta Business Suite.
-It's free and supports scheduling for Instagram feed posts, Reels, Stories, and carousels—all from your desktop.
+It's free and supports scheduling Instagram Reels from your desktop.

 Requirements: